 - you’ve a BMI of between 30 kg/m² and 35 kg/m² and a health problem that can affect your weight, such as diabetes

 - you’ve a BMI of 35 kg/m² or more, even if you do not have a weight related medical condition

 Is it available with a private prescription?

-Not yet, but once it’s supplied to the UK, it should be possible to get a private prescription for Wegovy.
+Yes, it is possible to get a private prescription for Wegovy.
 Whether you can get it on private health insurance will depend on your insurance provider.
-ZAVA will be able to offer Wegovy through its online doctor service when it’s ready for the UK.
+ZAVA is able to offer Wegovy through its online doctor service.

 Dr Babak Ashrafi Clinical Lead for Service Expansion